kaihochan/N.Ben/README.md

 | `pause` | `&pause` | Pause current song |
 | `resume` | `&resume` | Resume playing song |

-## Current updates (4/2/2022)
+## Current updates (11/4/2022)
-1. Fix **urgent issue**, songs can be play and queue in different server without interfere with each other.
-2. Remove unnecessery code in bot.py
+1. Change all array in various list into class objects, Queue object and TimeList object.
+2. Use yt-dlp instead of youtube-dl.
+3. Remove options related to account and proxy in json file.
+4. Remove redundant coding in `rr` and `np` function.
+5. yt-dlp option add no playlist to avoid runtime error in `play` and `p`.

 ## Current bugs
 1. From time to time song playing might lags, which already move async probe part to when the song is about to play.
 Unable to locate the source.
-2. Proxy server is unstable, proxy server option is blanked to avoid issue.
-3. By stackoverflow and youtube-dl reddit, using account and password in youtube-dl isn't viable anymore, considering remove options in near future.
+2. Sometimes unable to play some song, which ffmpeg will give error as <span style="color:red"> Output file #0 does not contain any stream </span>.

 ## Planning
 1. Word appear frequency from specific user message (MySQL).